Swin fMRI Transformer Predicts Early Neurodevelopmental Outcomes from Neonatal fMRI: Experiments

 \subsection{Comparative Analysis}

 We have summarized our experimental results via boxplots in Figure~\ref{fig:overview}, while omitting results obtained via transfer-learning and higher-dimensional ICs due to no statistically significant performance changes.
-Across all metrics, Multi-ICA demonstrates significant and consistent improvements over the best-performing baseline model for most tasks, particularly in Cognitive MAE (\textit{p} = 0.004) and Motor MAE (\textit{p} = 0.002).
-These results underscore the advantage of incorporating ICA-extracted features in the regression of cognitive and motor delays.
+After statistical significance analysis between the best-performing baseline model and SwiFT variation for each task across all metrics, Multi-ICA demonstrates significant and consistent improvements over the baseline model for most tasks, particularly in Cognitive MAE ($p = 0.004$) and Motor MAE ($p = 0.002$).
 Similarly, for regression tasks, significant reductions in cognitive regression $\text{MSE}_{adj}$ (\textit{p} = 0.036) and language regression $\text{MSE}_{adj}$ (\textit{p} = 0.008) highlight the robustness of the Multi-ICA approach in modeling complex developmental outcomes.
 Importantly, these improvements hold across multiple target domains, reinforcing the utility of a multi-label learning paradigm.
 In classification, Multi-ICA also achieves significant improvements in language classification accuracy (\textit{p} = 0.004) and motor classification AUC (\textit{p} = 0.044), while maintaining competitive performance across most other metrics.
 However, some metrics -- such as cognitive classification AUC (\textit{p} = 0.413) -- did not show statistically significant differences compared to the baseline.
 These results suggest that the model’s performance in certain domains, particularly language-related tasks, may benefit from further domain-specific optimization.
 Overall, Multi-ICA paired with multi-label learning consistently outperforms the strongest baseline model, confirming its utility for both regression and classification tasks in the context of predicting developmental outcomes.